Kalpakanchery

-Kalpakanchery is a revenue village and a Gram Panchayat in Tirur Taluk, Malappuram district, Kerala, India.
-The village is located 21 km south-west to the city of Malappuram.
+Kalpakanchery is a town and a Gram Panchayat in Tirur Taluk, Malappuram district, Kerala, India.
+The town is located 8 km east of Tirur and 21 km south-west of Malappuram.

-Kadungathukundu, Puthanathani, Kurukathani, and Randathani are four major towns around Kalpakanchery.
-The National Highway 66 passes through the village.
-The village is a centre of academic institutions and other offices.
+Kadungathukundu, Puthanathani, Kurukathani, and Randathani are four major towns within Kalpakanchery.
+The National Highway 66 passes through the town.
+The town is a centre of academic institutions and other offices.
 There are several educational institutions, healthcare institutions, two industrial training centres, Kalpakanchery police station, Bafakhy Yatheem Khana (orphanage), post office, Kalpakanchery Sub-registrar Office, and Kalpakanchery Panchayat Office in the town.
-The village had a weekly market on Tuesdays known as Melangadi Chantha.
+The town historically had a weekly market on Tuesdays known as Melangadi Chantha.
 The weekly market was held at present-day Melangadi, between Puthanathani and Kadungathukundu.
-The municipal towns of Tirur, Kottakkal, and Valanchery are located around 8 or 9 km away from here.
+The municipal towns of Tirur, Kottakkal, and Valanchery are just within 8 or 9 km from here.

 Etymology

-The name Kalpakanchery is believed to evolve from a combination of two Malayalam words, Kalpakam (Coconut tree) and Chery (Street), which means the street of coconut trees.
+The term Kalpakanchery is believed to evolve from a combination of two Malayalam words, Kalpakam (Coconut tree) and Chery (Street), which means the street of coconut trees.